Saylor Physical Therapy Mooresville

 Cervical Spinal Stenosis

 Cervical Spinal Stenosis is a narrowing of the spinal canal in the neck.
 The seven vertebrae between the head and chest make up the cervical spine.
-Squeezing of the nerves and spinal cord in the cervical spine can cause stiffness, pain, and numbness in the neck, arms and legs.
-Balance and coordination problems, such as shuffling and tipping while walking can occur.
-However, if the nerves are not being compressed there will be no symptoms.
+Squeezing of the nerves and spinal cord in the cervical spine can cause stiffness, pain, and numbness in the neck, arms

 In mild to moderate cases of Lumbar & Cervical Spinal Stenosis, symptoms can be controlled with medicine to relieve pain, exercise to maintain strength and flexibility, and physical therapy.